ignite/cli/docs/guide/nameservice/01-init.md

 description: Scaffold a blockchain and create a nameservice module.
 ---

-# Scaffolding the Nameservice Module
+# Scaffold the Nameservice Module

-Scaffold a blockchain and create a nameservice module.
+Scaffold a blockchain and create a `nameservice` module for the nameservice app.
+Remember, the goal of the nameservice app is to send tokens between participants so that end users can buy names and set a value to the names.

-## Creating a Blockchain
+## Create a Blockchain

 Scaffold a new Cosmos SDK blockchain using the `starport scaffold chain` command.
 The [starport scaffold chain](https://docs.starport.network/cli/#starport-scaffold-chain) command accepts one argument: the Go module path that is used for the project.